newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

     }
 ```

-_Notice that the `openDetails` method leverages the `navigation` object in NR1 to open a card with a new Nerdlet id'd as `09a810c9-d4ee-48ce-92d8-7e9c9b9f6353.details`.
+_Notice that the `openDetails` method leverages the `navigation` object in NR1 to open a card with a new Nerdlet with an ID of  `09a810c9-d4ee-48ce-92d8-7e9c9b9f6353.details`.
 We'll get to that._

 3. Finally, add the following line to the `constructor` method of the Nerdlet: